jeyrb/hass_autoarm/README.md

 Similarly, there's a `sunrise_cutoff` option to prevent alarm being armed at 4am if you live far North, like Norway or Scotland.

+## Throttling

+To guard against loops, or other reasons why arming might be triggered too often, rate limiting is applied around the arm call, limited to a set number of calls within the past so many seconds.

 ## Example Configuration
 Configure in the Home Assistant config